euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 architecture solve the GIL problem and enhance the performance.

-Finally we described our slide viewer architecture based on the OpenGL programmable pipeline and a texture patchwork.
+Finally we described our slide viewer architecture based on the OpenGL programmable pipeline and a texture patchwork rendering.
 We gave an overview on the vertex and the fragment shader.
 Thanks to the power of GPU, this method can render more than three colours in quasi real time.
 Moreover we explained how to manage the zoom level efficiently so as to overcome the limited amount of RAM of the GPU.